 Contrary to some beliefs, a cutting disorder is not a suicide attempt, but rather a survival tactic, to release the pain and cope with life.
 Unfortunately, cutting not only creates tissue damage to the skin, but it does not make the pain go away.
 A cutting disorder is just a temporary escape, much like that of drugs, alcohol, and subjects of behavioral addictions.

-- Relationships with peers in school can lead to cutting disorder: Dating in school is among the most tumultuous things young people do in their early lives.
-Like a roller coaster, the dating relationships for young people are riddled with complications from other friends, parents, and the balance between this and scholastic performance.
-In addition to abusive relationships, which do rarely occur with young people, break-ups can be especially traumatic.
+Dating in school is among the most tumultuous things young people do in their early lives.
+Dating relationships for young people are complicated.
+These complications can come from other friends, parents, and scholastic performance.
+In addition to abusive relationships, break-ups can be especially traumatic.

 Women and Cutting Disorder